ourcodingclub/ourcodingclub.github.io/_tutorials/test.md

 <a name="ggplot"></a>

-#### Аll the files you need to complete this tutorial can be downloaded from <a href="https://github.com/ourcodingclub/CC-4-Datavis" target="_blank">this repository</a>.
+#### Аll the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-4-Datavis).
 Clone and download the repo as a zip file, then unzip it.

 ### 1. Good data visualisation and ggplot2 syntax